Fall Family Fun in North Carolina

 - For three days of concerts and plenty of opportunities for family adventure in spectacular natural surroundings, check out Black Mountain’s Leaf Festival, from October 17th through the 20th of 2019.

-If the thought of getting lost in the midst of row upon row of head-high corn brings on a level of anxiety that you’d rather do without, then a corn maze might not be for you.
+If the thought of getting lost amid row upon row of head-high corn brings on a level of anxiety that you’d rather do without, then a corn maze might not be for you.
 But if the challenge of maneuvering your way through such a puzzle sounds like the most perfect fall weekend activity, there are several awesome corn mazes throughout the state, operating, generally speaking, between late September and mid-November.

 - Ken’s Korny Maze, in Garner, is North Carolina’s oldest, and each year features an innovative new design that spreads out over more than 6 acres.